memento-ai/Memento/packages/function-calling/README.md

 ```

 This will execute the synchronous functions immediately, while asynchronous functions will be invoked and their results will be available in the next cycle via the `newAsyncResultsP` promise.

+### Available Functions
+The package includes several pre-defined functions:

+- `addSynopsis`: Creates a synopsis memento from the input.
+- `getCurrentTime`: Returns the current UTC time.
+- `gitListFiles`: Returns a list of file paths tracked by git for the current repository.
+- `queryMementoView`: Executes a SQL SELECT query on the memento view.
+- `readSourceFile`: Reads the content of a source file and returns it as a single string.

+These functions can be imported and used as part of the function registry.

+### Error Handling
+The package includes robust error handling for various scenarios, including invalid function calls, execution errors, and exceeding function call limits.
+Errors are returned as part of the function call results, allowing for graceful error handling and reporting.

+For more detailed information on each function and its usage, refer to the source files in the `src/functions` directory.